cakbaral/binf6110-assignment-3/README.md

 ## Introduction

 ## Methods
 Raw short-read data for human gut microbiomes was randomly selected from samples used in a shotgun metagenomics study on 74 Italians based on dietary habits, on the National Center for Biotechnology Information (NCBI) database (University of Naples Federico II, 2017).
 A total of six sets of paired-end samples were obtained, with three sets belonging to individuals with vegan diets and the other three belonging to individuals with omnivorous diets (University of Naples Federico II, 2017).
-Quality control was conducted on each individual paired-end sample using FastQC (v0.12.1) to check for sources of contamination, and the reports were compiled into overall reports with MultiQC (v1.33) (, Ewels et al., 2016).
-Adapters were then automatically detected and trimmed off each paired-end sample using *fastp* before repeating quality control reports a second time ().
-For taxonomic classification of samples, each set of paired-end samples was classified through Kraken2 (v2.17.1) using the Standard-16 database ().
-The using Bayesian Reestimation of Abundance with Kraken (Bracken) ().
+Quality control was conducted on each individual paired-end sample using FastQC (v0.12.1) to check for sources of contamination, which were then compiled into overall reports with MultiQC (v1.33) (Andrews, 2010, Ewels et al., 2016).
+Adapter content was then automatically detected and trimmed off each paired-end sample using *fastp*, before repeating quality control reports a second time (Chen et al., 2018).
+Each set of paired-end samples then underwent taxonomic classification through Kraken2 (v2.1.6), which was run remotely in the Narval cluster of Digital Research Alliance of Canada (DRAC), using the Standard database ().
+Finally, the sample Kraken2 reports  using Bayesian Reestimation of Abundance with Kraken (Bracken v3.0.1) and converted into BIOM files using *kraken-biom* (v1.2.0) for further taxonomic analysis (Lu et al., 2017, ).

+Continuing in R (v4.5.2), all reports were imported with the *phyloseq* package (v).
 Alpha and beta diversity measures were both calculated using the *vegan* package .
 For alpha diversity, the Shannon and Simpson index were used to .
 Meanwhile,

 ## Results

 ## Discussion

 ## References
+Andrews, S. (2010).
+FastQC.
+A quality control tool for high throughput sequence data. *Babraham Bioinformatics*. https://www.bioinformatics.babraham.ac.uk/projects/fastqc/

+Chen, S., Zhou, Y., Chen, Y., & Gu, J. (2018). fastp: an ultra-fast all-in-one FASTQ preprocessor. *Bioinformatics*, *34*(17), i884-i890. https://doi.org/10.1093/bioinformatics/bty560

+De Filippis, F., Pasolli, E., Tarallo, S., Naccarati, A., De Angelis, M., Neviani, E., Cocolin, L., Gobbetti, M., Segata, N., & Ercolini, D. (2019).
+Distinct Genetic and Functional Traits of Human Intestinal Prevotella copri Strains Are Associated with Different Habitual Diets. *Cell Host & Microbe*, *25*(3), 444-453.e3. https://doi.org/10.1016/j.chom.2019.01.004

 Ewels, P., Magnusson, M., Lundin, S., & Kaller, M. (2016).
 MultiQC: summarize analysis results for multiple tools and samples in a single report. *Bioinformatics*, *32*(19), 3047-3048. https://doi.org/10.1093/bioinformatics/btw354

+Lu, J., Breitwieser, F. P., Thielen, P., & Salzberg, S. L. (2017).
+Bracken: estimating species abundance in metagenomics data. *PeerJ Computer Science*, *3*, e104. https://doi.org/10.7717/peerj-cs.104

 University of Naples Federico II.
 (2017).
 SRX4967482: gut metagenome of vegan subject from Bari (Italy), subject ID 01BA. *NCBI*. https://www.ncbi.nlm.nih.gov/sra/SRX4967482[accn]